MixPayProtocol/legacy2.developers.mixpay.me/content/api/assets/quote-assets.md

 ```

 :::note
-This interface will only return a list of assets which can be used for quote.
+This interface will only return a list of assets used for a quote.
 :::